Jaga Hatare Pagha

 Jaga Hatare Pagha is a 2015 Odia romance action family drama film produced by Tarang Cine Productions.
 It stars Anubhav Mohanty and Elina Samantray in lead roles.
 The film is directed by Murali Krishna.
 It is a remake of Marathi film Lai Bhaari.
-The Kannada song Life is Awesome from the movie Male was reused in this movie.
+The Kannada song "Life is Awesome" from the movie Male was reused in this movie as "Tarikiti Tarijham".